Family of Adolf Hitler: Father of Alois Hitler

 Accordingly, Johann Georg Hiedler is often cited as having possibly been the biological grandfather of Adolf Hitler.
 Although Alois was legitimized and Johann Georg Hiedler was considered the officially accepted paternal grandfather of Hitler by the Third Reich, whether he was Hitler's biological grandfather remains unknown, which has caused speculation.
 However, his case is considered the most plausible and widely accepted.
 Other speculations include Johann Nepomuk, and a Graz Jew by the name of Leopold Frankenberger, as rumored by the head of the General Government in Nazi-occupied Poland, Hans Frank, during the Nuremberg Trials.
 Historians have concluded that Frank's speculation has no factual support.
 Frank said that Maria came from "Leonding near Linz", when in fact she came from the hamlet of Strone's, near the village of Döllersheim.
 No evidence has been found that a "Frankenberger" lived in the area; the Jews were expelled from Styria (which includes Graz) during the 15th century and were not permitted to return until the 1860s, several decades after the birth of Alois.
+(Note: Toland (1976)'s conclusion is based on the research of Nikolaus Preradovic, University of Graz, who examined the books of the Jewish congregation at Graz and concluded that prior to 1856 there had not been "one single Jew" in Graz since the 15th century.
+Kershaw (1999) concludes that, whoever the actual father of Alois may have been, he was not a Jew from Graz.)

 Pölzl family

-Johanna Hiedler, the daughter of Johann Nepomuk and Eva Hiedler (née Decker) was born on 19 January 1830 in Spital (part of Weitra) in the Waldviertel of Lower Austria.
+Johanna Hiedler, the daughter of Johann Nepomuk and Eva Hiedler was born on 19 January 1830 in Spital (part of Weitra) in the of Lower Austria.
 She lived her entire life there and was married to Johann Baptist Pölzl (1825–1901), a farmer and son of Johann Pölzl and Juliana (Walli) Pölzl.
 Johanna and Johann had five sons and six daughters, of whom two sons and three daughters survived into adulthood, the daughters being Klara, Johanna, and Theresia.
 Klara's brothers' identities are unknown.